Raketa9/Bri-repo-1/README.md

 Rodents are better than birds,

-they're cuter and very small
+they're cuter and a small gift